GabrielSlima/Contribute-guide/README.md

 In reality it will be kind of a list of materials that you can use to learn more about programming and start to contribute with the tech communicty
 ## WHY CONTRIBUTE
-1. If you're trying, for any reason, a job in the programming field it will be like a portifolio where recruiters can see what have you been doing to learn and so on.
+1. If you're trying, for any reason, get a job in the programming field it will be like a portifolio where recruiters can see what have you been doing to learn and so on.

 1. If you just wanna knowledge you're in the right place, you can learn a lot trying to help others people to improve their projects.